jantuomi/autere_db/README.md

 - Schema evolution, other than adding new nullable fields

 Possible future features:

 - Transactions

+See the [ARCHITECTURE.md](ARCHITECTURE.md) document for more details on the design and implementation of LogDB.

 ## Inspiration

 The most significant sources of inspiration for LogDB are:

 - [SQLite](https://www.sqlite.org/index.html) for its filesystem storage and locking mechanisms.
 - [Designing Data-Intensive Applications (book)](https://www.oreilly.com/library/view/designing-data-intensive-applications/9781491903063/)
   for its excellent overview of database internals and in-depth analysis of log-structured storage.